Jean de Carrouges: Legal proceedings

 In search of a fair trial, Carrouges travelled to Paris to appeal to the King himself.
 Knowing that his case depended solely on his wife's testimony and was, therefore, her word against Le Gris, Carrouges developed a plan.
 Instead of proceeding with a normal criminal trial, Carrouges would challenge Le Gris to a judicial duel, the survivor of which would thus have been deemed by God to have been the rightful claimant.
 Such trials-by-combat, once common in France, were rare by 1386 and the chance of one being permitted by the King unlikely.
-Nevertheless, Carrouges saw this scheme as his best option of procuring justice and redeeming his wife's reputation.
+Nevertheless, Carrouges saw this scheme as his best option for procuring justice and redeeming his wife's reputation.
 A few days after his arrival in Paris, Carrouges was presented to the King at the Château de Vincennes in order to make the first official appeal in the lengthy trial process.
 In doing so, he captured the imagination of the French court, which later became so fascinated with the Carrouges-Le Gris trial that it would shape its schedule around watching the culminating combat.

 On 9 July 1386, the second stage in the legal process began when both Carrouges and Le Gris, with their followers, presented themselves before the Parlement of Paris at the Palais de Justice to issue the formal challenge.
 This involved reciting their accusations and throwing down a gauntlet signifying their intention to fight.
 The declarations were pronounced in front of the King, his brother Louis of Valois and the entire Parlement, who decided to initially hear the case as an ordinary criminal one and defer their decision on whether to permit the judicial duel until both sides had given testimony.
 Attempts had been made to persuade Le Gris to insist on a church trial, but these proved unsuccessful as Le Gris wished to counter the accusation with a lawsuit against his opponent claiming 40,000 livres for defamation.
 Following the declarations a number of high-ranking noblemen stepped forward to act as seconds in the duel for both men, including Waleran of Saint-Pol for Carrouges and Philip of Artois, Count of Eu for Le Gris.